mcvickerlab/GLiMMIRS/src/experimental/README.md

 The data for the Gasperini et al. analysis was downloaded from two sources: GEO and the website of the paper.
 The covariates, gene expression matrix, and at-scale differential expression analysis results were downloaded from [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE120861).
 The high confidence enhancer-gene pairs from the Gasperini et al. analysis were analyzed using Supplementary Table 2, which can be downloaded from the Cell website.

 Note: The file paths may need to be adjusted.

+### Step 2: Compute Cell Cycle Scores
+The cell cycle scores included in the GLiMMIRS model were computing using the CellCycleScoring() function in Seurat.